Connect with us

 Love Singapore

 Everything seems to be looking up in Singapore, including the real estate market.
-About 91% of residents own homes.
-Singapore is also an attractive option for investors from Asia who want vast tracts of property added to their portfolio.
+About 91% of residents own homes, and Singapore is also an attractive option for Asian investors who want vast tracts of property added to their portfolios.

 Here are some trends that have occurred in Singapore.